hantdev/mitras/consumers/README.md

 # Consumers

-Consumers provide an abstraction of various `Mitras consumers`.
-Mitras consumer is a generic service that can handle received messages - consume them.
+Consumers provide an abstraction of various `mitras consumers`. mitras consumer is a generic service that can handle received messages - consume them.
-The message is not necessarily a Mitras message - before consuming, Mitras message can be transformed into any valid format that specific consumer can understand.
+The message is not necessarily a mitras message - before consuming, mitras message can be transformed into any valid format that specific consumer can understand.
 For example, writers are consumers that can take a SenML or JSON message and store it.